gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 # Teleport Jira Plugin Setup

-If you're using Jira Cloud or Jira Server to manage your projects, you can also use it to monitor, approve, deny, or discuss Teleport permission requests.
-This quickstart will walk you through the setup.

-For the purpose of this quickstart, we assume you've already setup an [Enterprise Teleport Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/).
+This guide will talk through how to setup Teleport with Pagerduty.
+Teleport ↔ Pagerduty integration  allows you to treat Teleport access and permission requests as Pagerduty incidents — notifying the appropriate team, and approve or deny the requests via Pagerduty special action.

+!!! warning
-Note: The Approval Workflow only works with Pro and Enterprise version of Teleport
+    The Approval Workflow only works with Teleport Enterprise as it's requires several roles.

+## Setup
-## Prerequisites
+### Prerequisites
 - An Enterprise or Pro Teleport Cluster
 - Admin Privileges with access and control of [`tctl`](https://gravitational.com/teleport/docs/cli-docs/#tctl)
 - Jira Server or Jira Cloud installation with an owner privileges, specifically to setup webhooks, issue types, and workflows.